tomzo/gocd-yaml-config-plugin/README.md

     group: mygroup # note that the group name can contain only of alphanumeric & underscore characters
     label_template: "${mygit[:8]}"
     locking: off
+    parameters: # list of parameters that can be configured for a pipeline
+      param1: value1
     materials:
       mygit: # this is the name of material, the name can contain only of alphanumeric & underscore characters
         # keyword git says about type of material and url at once